LEDfan/Bachelorproef/test-plan.md

 The algorithm used in the `GeoGridGenerator` is very simple: loop over the different generators and execute them, hence it's easy to test it.

 ## Input and output
-### Cities CSV Reader
+### CSV Reader
-Functionality: This reader converts a an input cities csv file to the internal data structure.
+Functionality: The Cities, Commuting and Household reader converts an input csv file to the internal data structure.
 Test Method: This will be tested by giving a specific input file.
 We will then run the reader on the file and then check if the returned object has the correct values.
 For example the amount of cities returned, the name, id and province of the read cities etc.

-### Commuting CSV Reader
-Analogous to Cities CSV Reader
-### Household CSV Reader
-Analogous to Cities CSV Reader

 ### GeoGrid JSON Writer
 Functionality: The GeoGrid Reader converts a generated GeoGrid to a JSON file.
 This can be done after the GeoGrid or population was generated, since they use the same internal data structure.